 Automatically detect and mark silent sections in audio files.
 Visual waveform with highlighted silence regions.
 Remove all silences at once or export individual segments.

-A noise gate monitors audio level in real time and mutes the signal whenever it falls below a threshold you set.
-This eliminates low-level background noise — fan hum, room tone, keyboard clicks — during pauses in speech or between musical phrases.
-Set the threshold, attack, hold, and release times, and the gate opens only when the signal is loud enough to matter.
+A noise gate watches the audio level and reduces the signal whenever it falls below a threshold you set.
+This cleans up low-level background noise, fan hum, room tone, keyboard clicks, during pauses in speech or between musical phrases.
+You control four parameters: threshold, attack, release, and range, and the gate opens only when the signal rises above your threshold.

 Gate individual drum microphones to reduce bleed from other kit pieces.